kdeldycke/kevin-deldycke-blog/content/posts/hardware-commands.md

         :::shell-session
         $ psmouse.proto=imps

   * Sometimes, depending of the laptop I use, the mouse pointer disappear from the screen when I plug a VGA cable to a projector.
-In this case, I resort to a `CTRL + ALT + F1`, then I login as a normal user and finally I start a new X session:
+In this case, I resort to a ++ctrl+alt+f1++, then I login as a normal user and finally I start a new X session:

         :::shell-session
         $ startx -- :1